 More than five million Americans have Alzheimer’s disease.
-And, according to a new report released by the Centers for Disease Control and Prevention (CDC), the U.S. death rate from Alzheimer’s disease increased 55% between 1999 and 2014.
+According to a new report released by the Centers for Disease Control and Prevention (CDC), the U.S. death rate from Alzheimer’s disease increased 55% between 1999 and 2014.

-While Americans view Alzheimer’s as a major health threat and rate it as the second most feared disease behind only cancer, the new report shouldn’t cause panic, explains Dr. Stuart Anfang, chief of Adult Psychiatry at Baystate Medical Center, who oversees the hospital’s Memory Disorders Program.
+Americans view Alzheimer’s as a major health threat and rate it as the second most feared disease behind only cancer.
+But the new report shouldn’t cause panic, explains Dr. Stuart Anfang, chief of Adult Psychiatry at Baystate Medical Center, who oversees the hospital’s Memory Disorders Program.

 “As the population ages and people are living longer due to other medical advances and improved health care, they are more likely to develop dementias like Alzheimer’s.
 It’s a disease of brain aging,” he said.

-The CDC report, released on the eve of Alzheimer’s & Brain Awareness Month (June), cites possible reasons for the increase in deaths as a growing older population, diagnosis at earlier stages, better reporting by physicians and others, and fewer deaths from other causes for the elderly, such as heart disease and stroke.
+The CDC report, released on the eve of Alzheimer’s & Brain Awareness Month (June), cites possible reasons for the increase in deaths as:

 - Alzheimer’s disease is the most common type of dementia.
 Other causes of dementia include cerebrovascular disease, Parkinson’s disease, fronto-temporal dementia, and certain infections.
 There are also reversible conditions (like depression, low thyroid levels, or certain vitamin deficiencies) that may look like dementia, but can be treated.
 So, a thorough evaluation is important.